fhiso/legacy-format/dates.md

 permitted.

-{.ednote}  If it proves undesirable to have an anonymous *epoch name*, the usual phrase is "l'époque républicaine" or "l'ère de la republique".
+{.ednote}  If it proves undesirable to have an anonymous *epoch name*, the usual phrase are "l'époque républicaine" and "l'ère de la republique".
-An *epoch name* of "`E.R.`" would therefore be appropriate.
+An *epoch name* of "`E.R.`" would therefore seem appropriate.

 The *logical year* *shall* be an integer greater than 0 and *should* be no greater than 18.
-Applications *may* consider any *date* with a *logical year* greater than 18 not to be *well-formed*.
+Applications *may* consider any *date* with a *logical year* greater than 18 to be not *well-formed*.

-{.note}  The placement of leap years in the French Revolutionary *calendar* was never defined satisfactorily due to an ambiguity in the legislation that had not been resolved when the *calendar* was abolished.
-The *calendar* was in actual use during years II to XIV, and the placement of leap years in the peroid between years I and XVIII is unambiguous.
+{.note}  The placement of *leap years* in the French Revolutionary *calendar* was never defined satisfactorily due to an ambiguity in the legislation that had not been resolved when the *calendar* was abolished.
+The *calendar* was in actual use during years II to XIV, and the placement of *leap years* in the period between years I and XVIII is unambiguous.
 The *calendar* was used again very briefly during the Paris Commune in May 1871 (Floréal and Prairial LXXIX), and applications are encouraged to support this, but ELF does not require this as the